 A fun twist on a classic dessert, this No-Bake Tiramisu Cheesecake is layers of espresso and Kahlua soaked ladyfingers with a mascarpone mousse filled with chocolate covered espresso beans.
 It’s topped with a chocolate whipped cream.

 Oh my gosh, how I just LOVE Tiramisu, and I never knew what I was missing out on until a year or two ago.
 It wasn’t always a first choice in the pastry case when you have all those desserts staring back at you.
 Now I love to try different versions of the tiramisu at various restaurants that I go to.
 Well let’s face it, I always want to try dessert.
-I have seen so many fun versions of tiramisu, I even collected 18 of my favorites.
+I have seen so many fun versions of tiramisu.

 Since there less than a month left until the release of my cookbook, I’m loading up on all types of no-bake desserts to share with you.
 Plus it’s hotter than heck these days.
 By the way, I hope you guys don’t get sick of me talking about my cookbook.
 I’m seriously so excited to share it with you.
 Later this week I’ll be sharing a recap of my recent trip to QVC.